Simplifying mailing cost estimates by a natural chat experience

 Natural Conversation

-Chatbots can offer a human-like conversational experience.
-Given that USPS already operates physical post offices, a conversational UI provides an intuitive and familiar experience for users.
+Chatbots offer a human like experience.
+Because USPS operates physical post offices, a conversational UI feels intuitive and familiar.

 The bot asks users about their service preferences, such as the cheapest or fastest option, and then collects package details, including dimensions, weight, destination and origin ZIP codes, and drop-off date and time.
 After confirming that all inputs are correct, it provides a price estimate and recommends the best USPS service with a brief explanation of its features.